CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowLoopTask.md

 ```

 ### -Count
-Count value for the loop, this can be a constant or an expression which will evaluate to an integer value.
-Example, Use the length of the input A which is an array.
-Count must be less than or equal to 500.
+Count value for the loop, this can be a static value defined as a constant at design time or can be a dynamic value defined as an expression that will evaluate to an integer value at execution time.
+Dynamic values for count must be specified as a template.
+For example, if a loop must run for a count which matches the length of a workflow input called StringArray, then the count must be specified using a template &apos;{{ len .global.workflow.input.StringArray }}&apos;.
+The count must be less than or equal to 100.
+If count is given as a dynamic value, and during execution time if count evaluates to be a value greater than 100, then the loop task will fail.

 ```yaml
 Type: string